- Support and service

 Administer the display of your publications

-Log in via Staff or Lnu.se, unless you have not already done this, and go to your personal page.
-In the box with publications, you will find four buttons with which you can choose how to show your publications.
+Log in via Staff or Lnu.se, if you have not already done so, and go to your personal page.
+In the box with publications, you will find five buttons letting you choose how to show your publications.

 - Under Show, untick any publications that you do not want to show.